-April Fools' Day
+April Fools' Day Annually on the first of April.

 assistant Do not abbreviate.
 Capitalize only when used in a formal title before a name: Assistant Superintendent of Teaching and Learning Dr. Milena Garganigo.
 See titles.

 associate degree Not associate's degree.
 See academic degrees.